BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/supervised_learning.rst

 **************

 * **Linear regression** learns a linear combination of the values of the predictor variables to make ubiased estimates of a numeric outcome variable.
 * **Logistic regression** is similar to linear regression but applies to a binary outcome variable.
-Estimates the log-odds that of an outcome variable being of one-of-two labels based on a linear combinations of the values of a predictor variable.
+It estimates the log-odds that of an outcome variable is of one-of-two labels based on a linear combinations of the values of a predictor variables.

 **************
 Linear classifiers
 **************

 * **Support Vector Machine (SVM)** learns a hyperplane which separates the values of a binary outcome variable based on a set of predictor variables.
 * **Linear Discrimant Analysis** learns multivariate gaussian distribution for each label of a categorical outcome variable based on the set of predictor variables.
-Predictions are then made based on the relative probability that an unlabelled observation came from each distribution.
+Predictions are then made based on the relative probability that an new observation came from each distribution.

 *******************
 Probability based